-As one of the UC departments with access to the Charles Phelps Taft Memorial Fund, the Department of English & Comparative Literature may recommend one of its advanced graduate students for a one-year Taft Dissertation Completion Fellowship.
-These Fellowships carry a full stipend and tuition scholarship for advanced doctoral students.
-Each year, every Taft department receives one Fellowship
+As one of the UC departments with access to the Charles Phelps Taft Memorial Fund, the Department of English & Comparative Literature may recommend a number-currently, no more than three--of its advanced graduate students for one-year Taft Dissertation Completion Fellowships.
+These Fellowships, which are awarded by a committee named by the Charles Phelps Taft Research Center, carry a full stipend and tuition scholarship for advanced doctoral students.
+Each year, every Taft Department receives one Fellowship; another six Fellowships are awarded competitively to advanced students from Taft departments.